 Thank you to all of our donors for your invaluable donations towards wildlife protection in our project areas!

-BCP and Partners supported Community Scouts patrolling the REDD+ zones
+BCP Supported Community Scouts patrolling the REDD+ zones

-Our Forest Monitoring Team, is a select group from the local community who have been trained to collect data on biomass, illegal logging, wildlife and soils and helped to achieve 8 Verified Carbon Standard verifications for the Lower Zambezi REDD+ Project and 3 VCS verification for the Luangwa Community Forests Project.
+Our Forest Monitoring Team is a select group from the local community who have been trained to collect data on biomass, illegal logging, wildlife, and soils and helped to achieve 9 Verified Carbon Standard verifications for the Lower Zambezi REDD+ Project and 4 VCS verification for the Luangwa Community Forests Project.
 Working with the Community Scouts and the Carbon Accounting and GIS team they use GPS technology and satellite imagery to identify areas affected by deforestation and encroachment.
-Under SMART they also use a smartphone application to collect forest carbon data and to record and track wildlife sightings of key species such as lions, ground hornbills and wild dogs.
+Under SMART they also use a smartphone application to collect forest carbon data and to record and track wildlife sightings of key species such as lions, ground hornbills, and wild dogs.
 This is a great asset to our Conservation team!

 Trees are estimated to be protected from deforestation under LZRP